Checks and fixups¶

 Some plural forms are not translated.
 Check plural form definition to see for which counts each plural form is being used.

-Some plural forms are translated same.
+Some plural forms are translated the same.
 In most languages the plural forms have to be different, that’s why this feature is actually used.

 More different translations of one string in a project.
 This can also lead to inconsistencies in displayed checks.
 You can find other translations of this string on All locations tab.